brianmtully/infinea_sdk_flutter/README.md

 ## Usage

 To use this plugin, add `infinea_sdk_flutter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
-You will need a application key and application id setup in the Infinite Peripherals Developer Portal
+You will need a developer key and application id setup in the Infinite Peripherals Developer Portal

 ## Using Infinea SDK